sbrb/node-express-mongo/README.md

 Think of this like getting an ID card the first day of your college and then showing that to a guard seated outside your college's campus gate in future.
 By showing them this token you are confirming your identity to them.
 Only a legitimate(valid) student who has taken the admission can own an official ID card.

 ## Assignment
-- For this assignment you have to create a new branch- auth-2
+- For this assignment you have to create a new branch - assignment/auth-1
 - Your user document should look like this
 ```
  	{
     "_id" : ObjectId("6226e3d2b98f22b349ca58be"),
     "firstName" : "Shayan",
-    "lastName" : "Bisaws",
+    "lastName" : "Biswas",
     "mobile" : "9898909087",
     "emailId" : "sb@gmail.com",
     "password" : "password123",